dffischer/pkgrepotools/offremote.md

 When branch and remote were sucessfully configured, the program exits with return code 0.

+The attempt to reconfigure an existing branch will be rejected returning 1.

 Errors on remote creation are passed through unaltered from git-remote(1).
 Most probably, 128 will signal that the remote already exists.
-No branch will have been created when the program is aborted this way.
+No branch nor remote will have been created when the program is aborted by any error.

 ## SEE ALSO